"Soul Snatcher"

 "Someday, as the Wren Sings"

-In the highest cool and misty
+Someday, As the wren sings, In the highest cool and misty Mountain morning frost, Foggy pillows-- Airborn

-Shall enwrap and float away
+willows-- Shall enwrap and float away Darkness-drowning, dewy days.
+Someday, As the clouds lift, And

-On my spirit, not my wall.
+free to fall On my spirit, not my wall. _______________________

 "The Front"

-The facades are the same for the bearers of brunt.
+Whether or not the weather is hot, The facades are the same for the bearers of brunt.
+Though the souls may be bruised,

-The word will be warm when it comes from the front.
+and the wrapings quite used The word will be warm when it comes from the front.
+The north winds that blow bring

-To the ones underneath bound in brown earthen blight.
+the numbness of snow, To the ones underneath bound in brown earthen blight.
+But the vision above, of the winter's

+white glove, Is the picture of heavenly placid delight.
 Blessed jet stream of hope, on your promise we cope,

-In the form of a breath, born of winter's own death,
+As we stiffly await the arrival of spring, In the form of a breath, born of winter's own death, To revive sinking

-If it's true that the warm front precipitates cold,
+spirits and uplift weary wings!
+If it's true that the warm front precipitates cold, And youthful smiles always

-How still can a man or a woman regret,
+hasten the old, How still can a man or a woman regret, Refuting pain others would rather forget, In a world where

-And the least-sought possessions are courage and pride?
+insiders spend the least time inside, And the least-sought possessions are courage and pride? ______________________________________________

 "A Fine Day to Die"